twinklepatel1/simple_expression_example/README.md

 ##  simple expression example
-This will help uh to learn phython from scratch
+This will help uh to learn python from scratch

 ## Technologies
 python 3